nanselmo/tech-affinity-groups/README.md

 # Tech Affinity Groups
-A list of affinity groups/spaces/resources in tech
+A list of affinity groups/spaces/resources in tech.
+Short link: bit.ly/tech-groups

 ## Affinity Groups
 * [Techqueria](https://techqueria.org/) - a nonprofit that serves the largest community of Latinx in Tech. 🌮